MicroEJ/docs/Tutorials/trainingVEEPortDevFromScratch.rst

 Intended Audience
 =================

-This training is for developers wishing to familiarize themselves with the MicroEJ Development flow.
+This training is designed for developers who want to gain a first understanding of MICROEJ VEE Port flow.

 Prerequisites
 =============

+To get the most out of this training, participants should have:

-- Knowledge of C programming language.
+- A basic knowledge of C programming language.
-- Experience in embedded software development.
+- An experience in embedded software development.

 Training Resources
 ==================